What are the top books millennials need to read? Here are the 30 books to read before 30 that will teach and inspire you.

 In October of 1959, journalist John Howard Griffin spent six weeks traveling across the Deep South with one major change: he medically darkened his skin to look like a black man.
 His journal of the experience is an incredible read discussing race relations in the United States.

-As science and technology can do more and more to improve our lives, how much are we willing to give up of our humanity in order to reach utopia?
-Huxley paints a frightening picture of a world of total uniformity will show you the downside of a world without suffering.
+As science and technology can do more and more to improve our lives, how much of our humanity are we willing to give to reach utopia?
+Huxley paints a frightening picture of a world of total uniformity that will show you the downside of a world without suffering.

-What happens when a group of English school boys are marooned on a deserted island?
+What happens when a group of English schoolboys is marooned on a deserted island?
 As the boys attempt to rule themselves, the dark side of human nature comes out in all its ugliness.
 Even if our society isn’t perfect, this book makes you glad that at least you live in a civilized society.